• Skip to Content

 Biography

-Futaba Niekawa is lecturer in music (chamber and collaborative music) at the Indiana University Jacobs School of Music.
+Futaba Niekawa is lecturer in music (chamber and collaborative music) at the Indiana University Jacobs School of Music, where she has been on faculty since 2015.

-Known for her verve and sensitivity, Niekawa pushes the boundaries of her artistry as a soloist and collaborative pianist across genres and disciplines.
-She has performed throughout the United States, Canada, England, Spain, Taiwan, and Japan, her native country.
-She has released four recordings (PARMA Recordings, Petrichor Records), and her live performances have been recorded for radio broadcast.
+Known for her verve and sensitivity, Niekawa pushes the boundaries of her artistry as a versatile pianist, chamber musician, and mentor across genres and disciplines.
+She has performed throughout the United States, Canada, England, Spain, Taiwan, and her native Japan.

-In demand as a collaborative pianist, Niekawa has performed with Atar Arad, James Campbell, Charles Castleman, Gabriele Ragghianti, and the members of the Metropolitan Opera Orchestra and Chicago Symphony Orchestra, among others.
-She has been engaged as a collaborative pianist at the Banff Centre, New England Conservatory, Boston Ballet School, Meadowmount School of Music, Clarinet Festival at Brandon University, Henri Selmer Paris Summer Academy, and the IU Summer String Academy.
-Her long-term duo partnership with violinist Kerry DuWors, duo526, has led to numerous performances, recordings, and artist residencies at the Banff Centre and Avaloch Farm Music Institute.
-Niekawa’s passion for multidisciplinary collaboration and performing music of her generation have developed into artistic partnerships with composers, dancers, poets, and visual artists.
-In her leisure time, she plays free improvisation.
+In demand as a collaborative pianist, Niekawa has performed with violist Atar Arad, clarinetist James Campbell, violinist Charles Castleman, and members of the Metropolitan Opera Orchestra and Chicago Symphony Orchestra, among others.
+She has been engaged as a collaborative pianist at the Banff Centre, New England Conservatory, Boston Ballet School, Meadowmount School of Music, the IU Summer String Academy, and the Perlman Music Program.

 • Facebook